How Much Does a Privacy Fence Cost in 2025?

 Privacy Fencing Cost Factors

-Once you've chosen the type of fence and the material, other factors influence how much your fencing project will cost, including how high you want your fence, accessibility issues, any extra features you want to add, and ongoing maintenance costs.
+Once you've chosen the type of fence and the material, other factors influence how much your fencing project will cost, including how high you want your fence, site condition, any extra features you want to add, and ongoing maintenance costs.

 Fence Height

 The fence height influences the overall cost because it determines the surface area or material used per linear foot.
-For example, a 6-foot tall privacy fence uses less material per linear foot than a comparable fence of 7 or 8 feet.
+For example, a 6-foot-tall privacy fence uses less material per linear foot than a comparable fence of seven or eight feet.
 Therefore, the taller the fence, the more you'll pay per linear foot.

 Installation Issues